Towards the end of last year my weight started hanging…

 For two weeks I had to live on three protein shakes (Optifast) and two small meals of green non-starchy vegetables.
 This was the hardest part of the whole process.
 I was starving for the whole two weeks and completely lost my marbles on day 11 and just wanted to eat something.
 My hubby was awesome and didn’t let me do anything silly and in that two weeks I lost another 7.5 kgs.
 So in total before surgery I had lost 15kgs!

 I was admitted to hospital the day before my surgery so last minutes tests and things could be done to make sure I was okay to have it done.
 I had my surgery on the 5th of Feb this year so I’m now just over 6 months out.
-Before surgery I had to have blood tests, an ECG (to check my heart) and meet with the team to go over everything including the risks and what was involved in going under a general anesthetic.
+Before surgery I had to have blood tests, an ECG (to check my heart) and meet with the team to go over everything including the risks and what was involved in going under a general anaesthetic.
 The day of surgery I was first on the list and I think it only took a couple of hours.
 I have five little scars on my tummy which with the help of rosehip oil, are much improved now and my internal plumbing has changed forever.
 I now have a teeny tiny tummy and part of my small intestine has been taken out of action too.

 The surgery works on malabsorption (the intestine reconfiguration) and malnutrition (a teeny tiny tummy not letting me eat much at a time).
 I have to take vitamins every day for the rest of my life to make sure I stay healthy and get everything I need.